Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0.md

 ### Accessory Port

-The USB-c port allows to attach accessory equipment.
+The [USB-C](https://en.wikipedia.org/wiki/USB-C) port allows to attach accessory equipment.
 When unplugging the cable, make sure not to bend the cable up and down, to not break of the Instrument connector.

 ### Charge Indicator